3 Things I’d Tell Myself Before I Stopped Drinking

 1. This marks a beginning (even if it feels like the end).

 It’s sometimes hard to fathom just how different life is now.
-Eight years ago, I felt utterly lost, beyond broken, and just so freakin’ exhausted by the sick cycle I couldn’t seem to claw my way out of.
+Nine years ago, I felt utterly lost, beyond broken, and just so freakin’ exhausted by the sick cycle I couldn’t seem to claw my way out of.
 I was terrified – of socialising sober, of never having fun (ever again!), but most of all, of myself.

 I didn’t know if sobriety was the answer.
 All I knew was that my heart was broken, and I was the one breaking it, over and over again.